-An extension for Sphinx that uses the MyST Parser to parse Jupyter Notebooks directly into Sphinx.
+An extension for Sphinx that uses the MyST-Parser to parse Jupyter notebooks directly into Sphinx.
 This also allows users to write MyST Markdown inside of notebooks that are parsed with Sphinx.
 It is one of the core technologies that Jupyter Book uses.

 A documentation engine written in Python.
 Sphinx supports many features that are necessary for scientific and scholarly publishing.
 It is one of the core technologies that Jupyter Book uses.

 A free, public service for running reproducible interactive computing environments.
-Binder is 100% open source infrastructure that is run by members of the Jupyter community.
+Binder is a 100% open source infrastructure that is run by members of the Jupyter community.
 The underlying technology behind the Binder project is BinderHub.